Is Paris Expensive?

 On average, the cost of life in Paris is 24% higher than in the rest of France.

-It is possible to cut down costs if you sleep in the lesser central districts of Paris and avoid tourist areas to have your meals (here’s how to save money in Paris).
+It is possible to cut down your Paris budget if you sleep in the lesser central districts of Paris and avoid tourist areas to have your meals.
 Also, there are many free things to do in Paris, so you can spend wonderful days in the French capital and pay nothing to keep you busy.
+Here’s how to save money in Paris.

 On the other side, many people visiting Paris want to enjoy the main attractions, get spoiled, and have fun: after all, they are on holiday!
 And Paris knows how to treat these people well, so if you opt for sleeping in one of the historic hotels in Paris, having a delicious dinner in a Michelin-starred restaurant, and shopping in the Golden Triangle, you can easily triple or quadruple your daily budget in Paris.

-Below, I have collected some average daily prices (in USD) to help you define your budget for Paris.
+Below, I have collected some average Paris travel costs (in EUR and USD) for any budget.

 1. Cost of Transportation to Paris